hammerlab/ketrew/README.md

 A workflow is a Graph of “**targets**”.

+There are 3 kinds of links between targets:

-The links between targets are “dependencies” (targets that need to be ensured or run before a target can start) or “fallbacks” (targets that will be activated if the target fails).
+- *dependencies:* targets that need to be ensured or run before a target can start,
+- *fallbacks:* targets that will be activated if the target fails, and
+- *success-triggers:* targets that will be activated only *after* a target succeeds.

 Any OCaml program can use the EDSL (script, compiled, or even inside the toplevel), see the [documentation of the EDSL API](src/lib/ketrew_edsl.mli).

 <small><blockquote>Please, also feel free to
 [propose](https://github.com/hammerlab/ketrew/issues)
-better names for things in the API.</blockquote></small>
+better names for values and arguments in the API.</blockquote></small>

 ### Example